-We discussed previously how we were created by God for His own purpose and plan but became fallen, sinful, and unable to live in a way that fulfills God’s plan.
-The consequences of the fall of mankind are tragic, and we see the effect both in our own lives and everywhere we look today.
+We previously discussed how man was created by God for His own purpose but became fallen, sinful, and unable to live in a way that fulfills God’s plan.
+The consequences of the fall of mankind are tragic, and we see their effect in our own lives and everywhere we look today.

 But God can never be defeated!
-And though frustrated, God’s plan cannot be derailed.
+And, though frustrated for a time, God’s plan can’t be derailed.
 In His wisdom, God took three tremendous steps to carry out His original plan of imparting His eternal life into us so we could share His life and express Him.

 Step 1—God became a man named Jesus Christ

 Through incarnation, Christ put on a physical body of flesh and blood, making it possible for Him to die for us.
-His perfect, unblemished life qualified Him to take our place on the cross.
+His perfect, unblemished life qualified Him to accomplish redemption for us on the cross.

-Step 2—Jesus Christ died on the cross to redeem us
+Step 2—Christ died on the cross to redeem us

 Jesus Christ came to die for our sins.
-The first time John the Baptist saw Christ, he declared, “Behold, the Lamb of God, who takes away the sin of the world!”
-(John 1:29).
+John 1:29 tells us when John the Baptist saw Him, he declared, “Behold, the Lamb of God, who takes away the sin of the world!”
 As the Lamb of God, Christ was sacrificed for us on the cross.
-This second step was Christ’s crucifixion.
+The second step in God’s plan of salvation was Christ’s crucifixion.

 “In whom we have redemption through His blood, the forgiveness of offenses, according to the riches of His grace.”